decentraland/documentation/content/contributor/content/entities.md

 The structure and values of the `metadata` field for each type are detailed in their specific pages.
 The `pointers` array also has different use-cases for some types.

 {{< info >}}
 Old entity documents may contain the `version` field, deprecated in [ADR-45](https://adr.decentraland.org/adr/ADR-45).
-You may safely ignore it, since the `timestamp` field is now used vor versioning.
+You may safely ignore it, since the `timestamp` field is now used for versioning.
 {{< /info >}}

 This is a typical JSON document describing an entity: